awsdocs/amazon-connect-admin-guide/doc_source/tasks.md

 1. You can integrate with your homegrown or business\-specific applications to create tasks using Amazon Connect APIs\.

    For more information, see the [StartTaskContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartTaskContact.html) API\.

+1. You can add a [Create task](create-task-block.md) block to your contact flows\.
+This block enables you to create and orchestrate tasks directly from flows based on customer input \(DTMF input\), and contact and tasks information\.

 1. You can enable your agents to create tasks from the Contact Control Panel \(CCP\) without you doing any development work\.